AdamBanham/vispm/README.md

     main()
 ```

-Using this class and a bit of playing around with custom colourers, the following examples can be generated.
+Below are some examples of using this class and playing around with custom colourers.

 <div style="width:100%;display:inline-block">
     <img src="https://vispm.s3.ap-southeast-2.amazonaws.com/Dotted_Chart_of_BPI_Challenge_2012.png"  style="width:19%">